 You’ll reap the rewards of a difficult trek with a greater appreciation of the magnificence of this historical site.
 The smaller ruins you’ve seen along the way will pale in comparison to the beauty and majesty of Machu Picchu.
 You’ll visit the main zones of the Inca citadel and its most impressive sites, including the Intihuatana, the Sun Temple, and the Royal Temple.

-After your tour, you can explore the ruins at your leisure before returning to Aguas Calientes to catch your returning train in the afternoon.
+After your tour, you will return to Aguas Calientes to catch your return train in the afternoon.